 More than most asset managers, private equity firms have long recognized the need for playing offense as part of their strategy around fund data.
-In this sense, “offense” includes using fund data in customized reporting as well as sales and marketing efforts.
+In this sense, “offense” includes using fund data in customized investor reporting as well as sales and marketing efforts.

-Unique reporting needs of institutional investors
+Unique institutional investor reporting needs

 There are likely few private equity industry veterans who haven’t experienced a mad scramble in responding to an urgent, complex request for a client-specific report.
 Because of those experiences—not to mention the complexity of private equity investments themselves—most managers have emphasized flexibility, first and foremost, in their approach to fund data.